discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 All that and much, much more.
 Sounds pretty terrible, right?
 So make sure to keep your token as safe as possible!

 :::danger
-If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger return to this page and press "Regenerate" to generate a new token.
-As you do so old all old tokens will become invalidated.
+If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger, return to this page and press "Regenerate" to generate a new token.
+As you do so, all old tokens will become invalidated.
 Keep in mind that you will need to update your token where you used it before.
 :::

 ### Keeping your token safe

-Now that we explained why your token is important and why you should prevent giving it to others, let's quickly talk about how you can prevent accidentally leaking it.
+Now that we explained why your token is essential and why you should prevent giving it to others, let's quickly talk about how you can avoid accidentally leaking it.

 #### Environment variables

-Environment variables are special values your environment (for example your console, docker container, or environment variable file) can pass to your code's scope, so you can use them inside.
+Environment variables are special values your environment (for example, your console, docker container, or environment variable file) can pass to your code's scope so that you can use them inside.

-One way to pass environment variables is doing so directly via the command line interface you use to start your node process.
-When starting your app instead of `node index.js` to start your process you can use `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I node index.js`.
+One way to pass environment variables is directly via the command line interface you use to start your node process.
+When starting your app, instead of `node index.js` to start your process, you can use `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I node index.js`.
 You can repeat this pattern to expose other values as well: `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I A=123 B=456 node index.js`

 You can access the set values in your code through the `process.env` global, which is accessible from any file.
 Note that values passed this way will always be strings and that you might need to parse them to a number before using them to do calculations.